quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 } from '@timestamp-js/core'
 import { islamicCivilCalendar } from '@timestamp-js/calendar-islamic'

-// Use the same visible weekday order that the QCalendar view receives.
+// Use the same visible weekday order that the QCalendar view receives by default. const hijriWeekdays = getCalendarWeekdays(islamicCivilCalendar)
-// This Hijri example starts on Saturday.
-With dir="rtl",
-// Saturday renders on the right edge of the calendar. const hijriWeekdays = [6, 0, 1, 2, 3, 4, 5]

 function toHijri(timestamp: Timestamp) {
-  // QCalendar dates are Gregorian.
-The epoch day lets the adapter describe
+  // The epoch day lets the adapter describe the same absolute day in the
-  // the same absolute day in the native calendar system. return createCalendarTimestampFromEpochDay(getEpochDay(timestamp), islamicCivilCalendar) }
+  // native calendar system.
+  return createCalendarTimestampFromEpochDay(getEpochDay(timestamp), islamicCivilCalendar)
+}

 function toGregorian(hijriTimestamp: Timestamp) {
-  // Convert native adapter boundaries back before using them as QCalendar
+  // Convert native adapter boundaries before using them as Gregorian-backed
-  // model values, route params, or API query boundaries. return createCalendarTimestampFromEpochDay(getEpochDay(hijriTimestamp, islamicCivilCalendar)) }
+  // route params or API query boundaries. return createCalendarTimestampFromEpochDay(getEpochDay(hijriTimestamp, islamicCivilCalendar)) }